 Clean the ground near the trunk.
 Do this gently to avoid damaging the trunk or roots.

 Get to where the trunk ends and the roots begin.
 This is the right level of ground for the Japanese maple.
-Remove all soil that is above this level in a circle 2-3 feet in diameter in the center of which will be the trunk.
+Remove all soil above this level in a circle 2-3 feet in diameter.

 Dying after transplanting

 Replanting is always a challenge for all plants.
 This is also true for the Japanese Maple.
-If you transplant it while it is already foliated or the roots are badly damaged, it can die.
+It can die if you transplant it while it is already foliated or the roots are badly damaged.

-By transplanting early in the spring when the tree is dormant, you can avoid negative consequences.
+You can avoid negative consequences by transplanting early in the spring when the tree is dormant.
 When the tree wakes up, it slowly adapts to the new conditions, and the transplanting shock will be minimal.

 How to revive

 If your maple’s leaves turn brown after transplanting, immediately install shade over it.
-This can be done by using a garden umbrella or by installing a frame and stretching the shading net.
+This can be done using a garden umbrella or installing a frame and stretching the shading net.